 First is evaluation.
 The client is given a drug test in order to determine what types of drugs are in their system.
 Also, during this step, the client is evaluated to see if he or she has any other disorder or mental/behavioral issues.

-The second of the steps of drug detox is stabilization.
+The second is stabilization.
 During this step the client is told what to expect and is prepared to undergo the drug detox process.
 The client is also closely monitored for any withdrawal symptoms and is treated for these symptoms as they arise.

 What to Expect After Detox